 25 Ectoedemia intimella, mine and larva on Grey Willow at Tag Loop, Cromwell Bottom LNR, Nov.
 13th 2016.

 25 Ectoedemia intimella, mine and larva - details as above.
-Note the mine running along the petiole before entering the leaf blade and the twin lines of frass.
+Note the mine running along the petiole before entering the leaf blade and also the twin lines of frass.

 29 Ectoedemia atricollis, larva and mine in Hawthorn, the towpath at Copley, Oct.1st 09.
 A classic Ectoedemia mine starting as a narrow gallery, in this case along the edge of the leaf, and then opening out in to a blotch.
 The dark head of the larva separates it from Stigmella hybnerella.
-This is the only record.

 34 Ectoedemia occultella, mines in Silver Birch, North Dean wood, Oct.
 18th 2010.
 One of the most numerous mines I find.
 There are around a dozen, tenanted blotch mines on this one leaf alone.

 38 Ectoedemia subbimaculella, mine in oak, Bankhouse wood, Nov.26th 2010.
 The diagnostic "v" shaped slit is just visible against the midrib and vein which allows some frass to escape.
 This "green island" mine was found on the woodland floor amongst some early snowfall.
-This is the only record.
+This is my only record.

 50 Stigmella aurella, mines in bramble, North Dean wood, autumn 07.
 Four old mines bleached white by the sun.
 A familiar sight practically anywhere where the foodplant grows.